 Some museums offer free admission year-round, and others offer free admission days each month.
 Below you’ll find ways to save on admission to museums in Lakeland, Polk County, Tampa, Orlando, and across Central Florida.

 Looking for more free things to do in Central Florida?
 Don’t miss our list of 50+ Free Things to do in Lakeland + Polk County.

-Please check directly with event organizers for specific dates, current ticket prices, advance registration, and any last-minute changes.
+Please check directly with event organizers for specific dates, discounts, current ticket prices, advance registration, and any last-minute changes.
 While we do our best to provide accurate information, we include an outside link so you can verify the details for all events and activities.

 Smithsonian Free Museum Day

 For one day each year, Smithsonian Magazine hosts Free Museum Day.
 On a designated Saturday, usually in September, you can sign up for 2 free tickets to visit any participating museum, garden, or cultural attraction.
 The next Museum Day is September 17, 2022, and more than 50 museums in Florida are offering free admission.
 Find museums near you that are participating in Free Museum Day this year.

 Museums for All